meiukinn/CardLens/README.md

 ## Overview

+CardLens is a Python desktop application that connects a physical card to an interactive digital profile.
+The idea is that a business card, resume, portfolio should not only contain printed text.
+By adding a CardLens QR marker, the physical card can open a richer digital profile.

 CardLens connects a printed card with a richer digital profile.

 The current prototype uses a QR code as the recognition marker.
 This keeps the demo stable for classroom testing because it works with either a webcam or an image file, without requiring special lighting or a printed card to be available.